• Home

 Make Yogurt Sauce

-1. In a small bowl (or the disposable yogurt cup), combine ingredients and stir until well incorporated.
+• In a small bowl (or the disposable yogurt cup), combine all yogurt sauce ingredients and stir until well-mixed.

 Cook Meat

-2. Heat a large skillet over medium-high heat, add chicken thighs (dispose of the marinade) and cook for 2-4 minutes until first side is seared and darkly golden.
-Flip and cook for an additional 2-4 minutes, until an instant-read thermometer inserted into the center of the thighs reads 160°F. Flip chicken again if necessary and turn down the heat if the chicken seems to be burning.
+• Heat a large skillet over medium-high heat, add chicken thighs (dispose of the marinade) and cook for 2 to 4 minutes until first side is seared and darkly golden.
+Flip and cook for an additional 2 to 4 minutes, until an instant-read thermometer inserted into the center of the thighs reads 165°F. Turn down the heat if at any time the chicken seems to be burning.

 Assemble